 Interested in finding all the best rivers near you?
 We have an article that covers all the best spring Chinook fishing rivers in the Willamette Valley.

 Also, improve your odds of tagging a springer with Salmon Fishing: Simple How-To Techniques and Tips.

 Summer steelhead are another very popular quarry on the McKenzie, where steelies are caught from the mouth up above Leaburg Dam by both fly and conventional angling methods.

-For more details on this website about summer steelhead fishing in Willamette Valley streams, click here.
+We have more details about summer steelhead fishing in Willamette Valley streams.

 Want to know the best ways to catch steelhead?
 We have you covered in this simple guide to steelhead fishing techniques.

 The angling rules for the McKenzie vary wildly, depending on river section, fish species and time of year.

 We’ve given you some ideas about where bait is or isn’t allowed, but we suggest a close reading of the annual sport fishing regulations booklet, which also is available online.